-You can register one free domain name through Squarespace if you’re on a Yearly or Bi-yearly Squarespace 5 plan.
-Although you can no longer create new Squarespace 5 sites, any existing sites on these plans are eligible for a free domain, in addition to third-party domains you've connected to your site.
+You can register one domain name through Squarespace if you’re on a Yearly or Bi-yearly Squarespace 5 plan.
+Although you can no longer create new Squarespace 5 sites, any existing sites on these plans are eligible for a domain, in addition to third-party domains you've connected to your site.

 - Domain names that are already taken can't be registered.

 - Premium domains can't be registered with Squarespace.
 Also known as after-market, pre-registered, or secondary-market domains, premium domains are domains that were previously registered and put back on the market for resale.